If you have experienced one or more of the following symptoms in the last 24 hours, call 911 so you can be evaluated at a local emergency room:

 For Residential Students Who Think They've Been Exposed

 - Do not panic.
 Vaccinated people who have been infected by this virus generally have very mild illness.

-- If you are vaccinated and are an asymptomatic close contact, you do not need to quarantine, per CDC guidelines.
+- If you are vaccinated and boosted and are an asymptomatic close contact, you do not need to quarantine, per CDC guidelines.
 You may attend class and in-person activities.
-Please continue to wear your mask, maintain distance from others and visit ReportCOVID.wm.edu to help arrange a COVID-19 test at the right time (3-5 days after exposure to the positive person).
+Please continue to wear your mask, maintain distance from others and visit ReportCOVID.wm.edu to help arrange a COVID-19 test at the right time (five days after exposure to the positive person).

-- If you are not yet vaccinated and/or are a symptomatic close contact, you will need to quarantine for 10 days and test negative for COVID-19.
+- If you are not yet vaccinated, or not boosted (but eligible) and/or are a symptomatic close contact, you will need to quarantine for five days and test negative for COVID-19.
 You may not attend class or in-person activities.
-Continue to wear your mask, maintain distance from others and visit ReportCOVID.wm.edu to help arrange your quarantine period and obtain a COVID-19 test at the right time (5-7 days after exposure to the positive person).
+Continue to wear your mask, maintain distance from others and visit ReportCOVID.wm.edu to help arrange your quarantine period and obtain a COVID-19 test at the right time (five days after exposure to the positive person).

 For ambulance transport to the local hospital emergency room.
 The emergency dispatcher will need your name, location of and nature of the emergency, phone number you are calling from.

 Available to all students.
 Students enrolled in the UHC Student Resources Insurance Plan can access this resource for free.
 All others have access to Healthiest You Telehealth for a fee (be sure to check with your insurance company to determine if there is a similar resource available for free).